KevinWyss/project_KW/README.md

    3.1) Profile gets loaded

    The profile which got defined in step 2) gets loaded into the script.
-In the same step the geographical elevation gets transformed into metric values
+In the same step the geographical elevation gets transformed into metric values.

    3.2) Intersections of the profile